-Elizabeth L. Alexander, MD Instructor in Medicine.
+Elizabeth L. Alexander, MD Assistant Professor of Medicine.
 Dr. Alexander received her M.D. from Weill Cornell Medical College where she was a B.H.
 Kean Fellow in International Medicine.
 She completed her residency training in internal medicine at the Mount Sinai Hospital and her infectious disease training at the New York-Presbyterian Hospital/Weill Cornell Medical Center, where she trained in the laboratory of Dr. Kyu Rhee.
-Dr. Alexander continues to work extensively with Dr. Rhee in the Division of Infectious Diseases.
-Her research focuses on the molecular mechanisms underlying increasing antibiotic resistance in Staphylococcus aureus.
-Specifically, the use of the mass-spectrometry based technique of metabolomics to investigate molecular mechanisms underlying increasing vancomvcin resistance in Staphylococcus aureus.
-Dr. Alexander is the recipient of an NIH/Weill Cornell Medical College Clinical and Translational Science Center KL2 Award.
+Dr. Alexander continues to work extensively with Dr. Rhee in the Division of Infectious Diseases as well as Dr. Alexander Tomasz at the Rockefeller University.
+Her research focuses on the use of the mass-spectrometry based technique of metabolomics to investigate the molecular mechanisms underlying increasing vancomycin resistance in Staphylococcus aureus and Enterococcus faecalis.
+Dr. Alexander is the recipient of an NIH/Weill Cornell Medical College Clinical and Translational Science Center KL2 Award (2010) and a Weill Cornell Medical College Clinical and Translational Science Center Pilot Award.